jayhill365/Rustminer/README.md

 Uses rust to detect system then runs appropriate script.
-You can downlaod rust running the following: curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
+You can downlaod rust running the following: curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh Close terminal and re-open check that rust is installed by running: rustc --version

-Once rust is installed check by running: rustc --version
+Next,